THE BOONIES IN UTAH SURVIVAL GUIDE

-Oh No, Back To The City?
+Oh No, Must We Head Back To The City?

 Since I was working as an independent cabinet installer in one of the outlying metro areas of either St. George or Cedar City, I finally hooked up with a kitchen installation company that hired me to bid on a 25 unit townhouse project in Las Vegas.
 So I got the job, and my wife and I rented temporary quarters there.

-Am I Finished With The Country Life?
+Did I Decide Then That I Was Finished With The Country Lifestyle Experience?

 In the next blog I will start talking about some of the events that fueled my desire to seek out where I live now, and what makes it so much better than most places I have lived.
-My goal was to live in a house in the country without sacrificing everything that my urban homes had to offer.
+My goal was to live in a house in the country without sacrificing everything that my urban lifestyle had to offer.
 Until then!